-His first-innings figures at the Gabba of 9 for 52, and match figures of 15 for 123 are incredible performance and the best ever match figure for New Zealand in all Tests.
+Richard Hadlee first-innings figures at the Gabba of 9 for 52, and match figures of 15 for 123 are incredible performances and the best-ever match figures for New Zealand in all Tests.
 Overall, in all six matches, Hadlee claimed a staggering 49 wickets at a marvelous average of 16.08.
-The Australians had no answer to him.
+The Australians had no answer for him.
 Moreover, his great strength was hitting the right length and hitting the perfect seam.

 Richard Hadlee regularly out-bowled not only his colleagues but the opposition too.
 Fighting what must have felt like so many solitary battles may have contributed to his rather moody demeanor.
 He seemed a man apart, always very driven but working to targets of his own devising as well as team objectives.
 One of his most impressive accomplishments was the double of 1,000 runs and 100 wickets for Nottinghamshire in 1984.
 A rare feat that had not been performed for numerous years.

-In 1978, Hadlee opted to join Notts, brilliantly supported them to win their first championship for more than half a century in 1981.
-His own contribution being superb 745 runs and 105 wickets and continued to give great service until 1987.
-In those times, his county has won another championship as well as the NatWest Trophy.
+In 1978, Hadlee opted to join Notts and brilliantly supported them to win their first championship in more than half a century in 1981.
+His own contribution was superb 745 runs and 105 wickets and continued to give great service until 1987.
+In those times, his county won another championship as well as the NatWest Trophy.